TeaWhen/stargazer/README.md

 export COUCHDB_ADMIN_PASSWORD={couchdb_admin_password}
 ```

-1. Install CouchDB, and setup an admin with name 'starwarden', use the password in env vars.
+1. Install and startup CouchDB, and setup an admin with name 'starwarden', use the password in env vars.
 2. Install redis.
 3. `bundle`
 4. Setup meta db with `ruby bootstrap.rb`